Welcome from the Chair of Governors

 Richard Combes

-Working as a manager within the IT Function at a local university, and as a parent of two children – one of whom has transitioned to Selston High School this year, the other being at a local primary school – I was delighted to be able to join the Governing Body of the school.
+As a parent of a child at Selston High School, I was delighted to be able to join the Governing Body of the school.
 As a Selston local and advocate for the importance of a strong education my aspiration on the governing body is to look with a fresh pair of eyes and to make sure that not only are the academic needs of our younger residents being met, but also the social and personal aspects of our children’s development.
 As a dyslexic that has gained undergraduate and postgraduate certifications, I can fully appreciate the difference that a supportive school, with strong Special Educational Needs provision can make to a child and the importance of a well-structured programme of study that offers opportunities for the future.